baxpr/dwipre-PNC/README.md

 - b=0 volumes are indicated with a value of exactly 0 in the bval files.

+## Pipeline

+1. For each run ("dti35" and "dti36"), a mean b=0 image is computed from all available b=0 volumes.
+BET is used to find a brain mask for the run.
+The mean intensity of in-brain voxels is computed.
+All DWI volumes are then scaled, per run, by a factor of 1000*(mean intensity).

+2. The scaled images are combined into a single series.

+3. A mean b=0 image for the entire combined series is computed, and BET used to compute a brain mask from it.

+4. Eddy is run on the combined series, using the mask from the previous step.

 ## Inputs

     --dti35_niigz <dti35.nii.gz>      First DWI image set